csirikak/Dinsow-Motor-Control/README.md

 # Dinsow Motor Control
-This program allows for the control of a pair of hoverboard wheels with acceleration and deacceleration.
+This program allows for the control of a pair of hoverboard wheels with acceleration and deacceleration using the provided commands.
+Useful for a large robot.

 Currently with this version, it is possible to control the mainboard using the Arduino, however the python version intended to replace the Arduino is not working.